sofarsounds/front-end-tech-test/README.md

 ## Front-End Tech Test

 We'd like you to build a list of shows that can be filtered by genre.
-You can use whatever frameworks or libraries you wish, there are starter templates for Plain JS, jQuery and React in branches on this repo.
+You can use whatever frameworks or libraries you wish, there are starter templates for Vanilla JS, jQuery and React in branches on this repo.

 ![design](design.jpg)